tristan-smith/EE361Lab4/ee361lab4report.md

 We found that some of the received power values did not correspond with transmit towers in the way that we expected, with the received power corresponding inversely with distance to the transmitter, and corresponding positively with the amount of radiated power.

 ## Received Power Measurements of Digital FM Radio Stations
 When measuring the digital FM spectrum we had to convert the frequency spectrum into a dB scale in order to calculate the total power, because we needed to have like units to multiply the peak power by the width of the signal.
 We converted the width in Hz to dB because we wanted the total power in dB, which would be an easy conversion if we simply stuck to dB for both portions of the signal.

 ## Public Service Frequencies
+In this section we used the SDR to scan public service frequencies that did not have nearly as wide of a spectrum as the FM radio stations.
+We found that the signals present on the public service frequencies did not use up nearly as much bandwidth, which is probably why the audio quality was so much worse.
+It makes sense that the emergency numbers would not need as much bandwidth, because they do not care about the quality of their transmissions.
+The static that we heard on the channel is probably a good indicator that the public service bands are mostly analog.
+We did not hear much traffic on these frequencies, because these bands are not licensed off to the general public, and are protected so that those that can transmit on them can guarantee their messages will get through.

 ## Foxhunting and Path-Loss Modeling
+In section

 # Conclusion